awensiscc/11b-album/README.md

 Web Album Creator

-This website was created by me and my friend from scratch, using auxiliary tools such as ChatGPT and thorough research.
+This website was created by me and my friend from scratch, using auxiliary tools such as AI(ChatGPT v.01-preview) and thorough research.
 You can use this website to create web versions of school albums and more.
 Features

     Customizable Web Albums: Easily create and personalize web-based albums for schools or any other events.